 Music is crucial in psychedelic therapy.
 In these scientifically approved tripping playlists, each song has its own therapeutic outcome and will create the perfect trippy aesthetic!

 While Australia has been pretty slow on the uptake due to social stigma and academic conservatism, psychedelic therapy involving magic mushrooms, LSD, or MDMA to treat mental illnesses could now be just five years away from regulatory approval in the country.
+So, get your tripping music ready, because it turns out that music for psychedelic therapy can be super beneficial.

 In fact, recent studies have supported the safety and efficacy of psychedelic therapy for mood disorders and addiction.
 They can relieve depression, anxiety, and PTSD, induce long-lasting positive behavioural changes, and even help the terminally ill overcome their terror of death.